Unlocking the full potential of nanobubbles to restore and protect our water and food supplies

 Yulu’s strategy included changing the company’s tagline, repositioning the company’s mission and vision statements, and tailoring messaging for each vertical industry.
 Prior to launch, Yulu also worked with Moleaer’s sales team to redesign and repurpose customer case studies into external customer success stories that could be used for marketing and media opportunities.

 Yulu kickstarted media engagement with the launch of the Neo unit, a nanobubble generator specifically for the horticulture sector, to raise awareness of the proven benefits of this technology on irrigation and crop size and yield.
-Our efforts resulted in a 60% increase in traffic to Moleaer’s website during our first month of coverage.

 This was followed immediately by announcing the expansion of Moleaer’s nanobubble technology into Latin America.
 This announcement garnered widespread press in agriculture and technology media throughout North and South America, and Europe, and in four different languages.